 Council Tax Reduction and second adult rebate

-A person who is liable to pay council tax may be able to get:
+If you’re liable to pay council tax you might be able to get:

 - a council tax reduction